Kanban Workflow Explained

 /spec-kitty.review WP01

-# Move WP to done after review passes
+# Move WP to done after approval

 spec-kitty agent tasks move-task WP01 --to done